AresValley/Artemis/README.md

 ```

 ## Themes
 The only folder with the pre-built package is the `themes` one.
 In this way the themes are fully customizable and you can add your own.
 New themes (in the `themes` folder) will appear automatically in the main menu and the last used theme will be saved as the favorite one (a restart of Artemis will use the last used theme).

+Some of the available themes were adapted from https://github.com/GTRONICK/QSS.

 ## License
 This program (ARTEMIS 3, 2014-2019) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.